HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Group Policy.md

 .\LGPO.exe /b C:
 ```

-#### How to Import Group Policy Objects from a backup, created using LGPO.exe, to the local system
+#### How to Import Group Policy Objects From a Backup, Created Using LGPO.exe, to the Local System

 ```powershell
 .\LGPO.exe /g 'Path to the backup'